Olympus E-400 vs E-M5 II

 Studio photographers will appreciate that the Olympus E-M5 II (unlike the E-400) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The E-M5 II is a recent model that features in the current product line-up of Olympus.
-In contrast, the E-400 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-400 was succeeded by the Olympus E-410.
+Both the E-400 and the E-M5 II have been discontinued, but can regularly be found used on eBay.
+The E-400 was replaced by the Olympus E-410, while the E-M5 II was followed by the Olympus E-M5 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus website.

 So what conclusions can be drawn?
 Is the Olympus E-400 better than the Olympus E-M5 II or vice versa?
 The listing below highlights the relative strengths of the two models.